IATI/iati-validator-docs/docs/validation.rst

 Validation Overview
 ###################

-Validation is the process of assessing a file using the IATI standards.
+Validation is the process of assessing a file using the `IATI Standard <https://iatistandard.org/en/iati-standard/>`_.
 Both the schema and the rulesets are used in validation.

 Validation only covers areas of the standard that can be checked by a computer: some requirements of the IATI standard (such as that text is descriptive) are subjective and therefore are not included in validation.